Gravitational biology: Biological restrictions due to gravity

-The effects of gravity on multicellular organisms is considerably more drastic.
-During the period when animals first evolved to survive on land some method of directed locomotion and thus a form of inner skeleton or outer skeleton would have been required to cope with the increase in the apparent force of gravity due to the weakened upward force of buoyancy.
-Prior to this point, most lifeforms were small and had a worm- or jellyfish-like appearance, and without this evolutionary step would not have been able to maintain their form or move on land.
+Gravity has been a constant obstacle that organisms have had to live with and adapt to.
+Changes in the force of gravity have been associated with changes in the size of cells with higher gravitational forces decreasing the cell size and reduced gravitational forces increasing it.
+The effects of gravity on multicellular organisms are considerably more drastic.
+During the period when animals first evolved to survive on land, some method of directed locomotion and thus a form of inner skeleton or outer skeleton would have been required.
+This would help them adapt to the increases in the apparent force of gravity due to the weakened upward force of buoyancy.
+Prior to this point, most lifeforms were small and had a worm- or jellyfish-like appearance, and without this evolutionary step, would not have been able to maintain their form or move on land.
+These adaptations needed to be made for organisms to survive terrestrial gravity as the musculoskeletal and circulation systems along with fluid distributions would all be affected as approximately 60% of muscle mass is dedicated to opposing gravity.